For the history of Nebraska women's basketball, explore the links below.

 Described by legendary broadcaster Dick Enberg as the home of the best-of-the-best-of-the-best, the CoSIDA Academic All-America Hall of Fame features just over 100 former student-athletes all time, across all sports who have achieved the highest levels of excellence in competition, in the classroom and in their lives and careers following graduation.

-Griffin and Jennings are joined by Nebraska's first Big Eight Player of the Year Maurtice Ivy (1988) as a trio of 2,000-point scorers in Husker history.
+Jennings, Griffin and Hooper are joined by Nebraska's first Big Eight Player of the Year Maurtice Ivy (1988) as a quartet of 2,000-point scorers in Husker history.
 Overall, Nebraska owns a rich tradition of success on the court, in the classroom and in the community.

-Jennings and Ivy are the only two Huskers who have been honored with retired jerseys by the school, but the success of individual players beyond Nebraska in recent years bodes well for more to join them in the future.
-Griffin recently completed her fourth WNBA season with the Connecticut Sun.
-She earned a spot on the WNBA All-Rookie Team in 2010, before helping the Sun to the 2012 Eastern Conference Finals.
+Jennings, Ivy and Griffin are the only three Huskers who have been honored with retired jerseys by the school, but the success of individual players beyond Nebraska in recent years bodes well for more to join them in the future.
+Griffin, who recently completed her fifth WNBA season with the Connecticut Sun, claimed her spot among Nebraska's legends with her jersey retirment in 2014.

-Former Husker Anna DeForge enters her 16th professional season in 2013-14.
+Former Husker Anna DeForge is in her 17th professional season in 2014-15.
 The two-time WNBA All-Star was an honorable-mention All-American during her career at Nebraska.

 Former Husker Chelsea Aubry, one of Yori's first Nebraska recruits, became the first Nebraska player to compete in the Olympics in 2012.
 Aubry, a 6-2 forward from Kitchener, Ontario, was a captain for the Canadians in London and also continues her career professionally overseas in Australia.
-While Aubry enters her seventh professional season, former Husker forward Danielle Page enters her sixth professional season in Europe in 2012-13.
-Page also spent one season in the WNBA with the Connecticut Sun.
+While Aubry completed her eighth professional season, former Husker forward Danielle Page finished her seventh professional season in Europe in 2014-15.